 As a part of our commitment to education, the South Carolina Native Plant Society maintains a list of recommended books which are packed with useful and interesting information.
-These books are available for purchase through our online store hosted by The Compleat Naturalist in Asheville, NC.
-We have decided to work with The Compleat Naturalist Natural History Store because they share our commitment to science education and conservation.

 The grass is always greener…. unless it’s under an oak tree!
 Jenny Rose Carey, encourages gardeners to embrace their shade as a gift.
 In this 300-odd page treasure Carey guides you to meeting the challenge of ‘right plant right place’ by recognizing the unique characteristics in your space, through the various soil types, shade levels and seasons of the year.
 This valuable and easy reading reference provides excellent design approaches and includes dozens of our own favorite native plants grouped into trees, shrubs, vines, ferns, perennials and even tropical.
 One of the best features of the book are the plant lists, including plant recommendations for shade based on native plants, fragrant plants, various soil types, planting under tree canopies, seasonal interest, and deer resistant shade plants among others.
 This is a wonderful book and highly recommended and it’s inexpensive and available through the Upstate library systems.
 Doug Lockard Aug 2022

 Dr. E.O.Wilson: Thinker, Visionary, and Author

 Anthill: A Novel (Fiction 2010)